Higher-order derivatives of first-passage percolation with respect to the environment: Theorems and conjectures about bounds

 Moreover, it is likely that the following conjecture is true. \begin{conjecture} Assume that $k\geq 2$ is fixed.
 There is a real number $\theta_k\in(0,1)$ such that for most reasonable sets $S$ of edges of cardinality $k$ and every positive $m$, \end{conjecture} The conjecture \ref{conj|PositiveDrift} would imply that $\mathbb E\left[\partial_Sf\right]$ is comparable to $\mathbb P(\partial_Sf\neq 0)$, i.e. that there is a constant $C_k>1$ such that $\mathbb E\left[\partial_Sf\right]/\mathbb P\left(\partial_Sf\neq 0\right)\in \left(1/C_k,C_k\right)$.

 The conjectures \ref{conj|Equivalence} and \ref{conj|PositiveDrift} and the proposition \ref{thm|EasyBound} would imply that each of $\mathbb P(\partial_Sf\neq 0)$, $\|\partial_Sf\|_1$, and $\|\partial_Sf\|_2$ is bounded above by $ D n^{-\frac{kd-1}2}$.
 Even these bounds would not be sufficient to improve the variance bounds.
 For improving the variance in the torus model, the following, harder, conjecture is needed for at least one integer $k\geq 3$. \begin{conjecture} Fix $k\geq 3$.
-There exists a constant $\theta\in(0,\frac d2)$ such that for sufficiently general choice of the set $S$ of edges of cardinality $k$ and it subset $S'$ of cardinality $k-1$, the following holds

-\end{conjecture} The conjecture \ref{eqn|HardConjecture} would be a major step towards obtaining the algebraic bound $O(n^{\alpha})$ in dimension $d$ for $\alpha=1+2\theta-d$.
-Indeed, together with conjectures \ref{conj|Equivalence} and \ref{conj|PositiveDrift}, the sum of $L^2$ norms of derivatives of order $k-1$ would be bounded by
+There exists a constant $\theta\in(0,\frac d2)$ such that for sufficiently general choice of the set $S$ of edges of cardinality $k$ and it subset $S'$ of cardinality $k-1$, the following holds \end{conjecture} The conjecture \ref{eqn|HardConjecture} would be a major step towards obtaining the algebraic bound $O(n^{\alpha})$ in dimension $d$ for $\alpha=1+2\theta-d$.
+Indeed, together with conjectures \ref{conj|Equivalence} and \ref{eqn|HardConjecture}, the sum of squares of $L^2$ norms of derivatives of order $k-1$ would be of order at most $O(n^{\alpha})$ because

 \begin{appendix}